pojoto4/kanbanBoard/README.md

 ## Description

-This is a front-end application that lets you organize yours tasks into Todo, In Progress and Done catefories.
+This is a front-end application that lets you organize yours tasks into Todo, In Progress and Done categories: https://kanbanboard-qq4g.onrender.com/

 ## Table of Contents